CodeNow/api/README.md

 =================
 Mongo Schemas - /lib/models/mongo/schemas/*.js

-Configs - Are a way of forking Infrastructure Code of a Project's Components

-Components - are application components.
-Ex: frontend-server, api-server, database
-* Infrastructure code - environment definition code
-* Application code - node.js code or etc. (github)

-Component Versions - a snapshot of infrastructure code version and application code version
+Context Versions - a snapshot of infrastructure code version and application code version
 * Dockerfile v0.1.0 and api-server v0.1.0
 * Can be built on unbuilt